-A bathroom scale is an essential in nearly every household.
+A digital bathroom scale is an essential in nearly every household.
 That’s why we spent over 27 hours researching both standard and smart bathroom scales as well as conducting over 250 weighs-ins.
-After significant research, we narrowed down to the top nine scales and determined that the Weight Gurus Smart Scale – 0375 was the best overall due to its wide-ranging abilities, accuracy and reliability.
+After significant research, we narrowed down to nine finalists and determined that the Weight Gurus Smart Scale – 0375 was the best bathroom scale due to its wide-ranging abilities, accuracy and reliability.

-Some other standard scales proved to be incredibly consistent, like the EatSmart – ESBS-01 and Vive – DMD1002SLV.
+Some other standard bathroom scales proved to be incredibly consistent, like the EatSmart – ESBS-01 and Vive – DMD1002SLV.
 Surprisingly, we only had one scale achieve perfection in both accuracy and consistency.
 This beautiful piece of craftsmanship is the Etekcity – EB4074C (no wonder it’s the number one Best Seller on Amazon).

 Top Pick: Weight Gurus - 0375

 After many weigh ins, the this bathroom scale was off by only five pounds out of almost 3,000 total pounds.
 It also provides you with a consistent body fat percentage that is tracked automatically with their phone app that is compatible with other apps like FitBit, Apple Health and Google Fit.